pravatbhusal/mad-android-lectures/Lecture2/README.md

 app to work properly, we link Java and XML together.

 We're going to do that using a Button in the XML layout and calling a Java function whenever it's clicked!

+If you downloaded this repository, then all of the steps below are already done for you, so it's just there for reference.

 1. In the ```activity_main.xml``` file, drag and drop a Button.
 2. Change the Button's id to ```clickMeBTN```.
 Then change its text attribute to "Click Me".